stevencombs/retrocombs.github.io/_drafts/2020-11-15-plus4-chapter6-beginning-basic.md

 ```
 **💾 On Disk:** `06 LIFT OFF`

 > **NOTE:** I modified the countdown program in the user's manual.
-The program presented does not countdown with correct timing.
+The program presented did not countdown with correct timing.
 My modification, line 35, adds another `FOR`/`NEXT` loop to pause the program for about a second between each `PRINT` statement.
 This provides a more accurate (and fun) NASA countdown!
 It also demonstrates how you can sneak in code lines to add features.

 > **TIP:** Use the `RENUMBER` command (`RENUMBER,,10`) if that single out of balance 35 line number doesn't work for you and you like the lines numbered from 10 to 70 in increments of 10 as shown below: